Snowbound 2026 Has Changed Venues (an ode to New England ski retail)

 BEWI also had a show in Colorado... but remember, this is an east coast based blog, so in the interest of keeping it relevant, we wont go there.

 The advantage of retailers being able to sell at these shows was multi-faceted; it gave them a large, well attended venue where the opportunity to sell off aging goods was much greater.
-These retailers could buy goods for their regular shops with a bit more impunity because there was less fear of being stuck with older gear, no matter what the snow was like that year.
+These retailers could buy goods for their regular shops with a bit more impunity because there was less fear of being stuck with older gear, no matter what the weather was like that year.
 Retailers also found that the demand for goods at these shows was so great that they could buy higher volumes of goods, at closeout, mostly intended for the show, and make a ton of money that way.

 In the last 30 years, the industry has seen massive consolidation, with hundreds of independent and big-box shops shutting down due to the rise of e-commerce, climate-impacted winter seasons, and corporate resort pass networks (like IKON and Epic) shifting gear sales online.